-ELRUM – a facility for rehabilitating people with electrohypersensitivity
+ELRUM – a facility for rehabilitating and housing people with electrohypersensitivity

-The ELRUM facility operated for three years in Sweden.
+ELRUM was originally set up to help people with electrical sensitivities stay in the workforce.
+Then it became long-term housing for people with this disability.
 It let people with electrical sensitivities try various low-EMF measures to determine how to accommodate them in the workplace and at home.

-Keywords: electrical sensitivity, electrical hypersensitivity, ELRUM, workplace, accommodation, rehabilitation
+Keywords: Keywords: electrical sensitivity, electrical hypersensitivity, ELRUM, workplace, accommodation, rehabilitation, housing

 Accommodating people with electrical hypersensitivity (EHS) in the workplace can be difficult.
 One problem is that the sensitivities vary with the person and they often don’t actually know what they need done to be comfortable in their home and workplace.

 The ELRUM facility was located in the town of Skelleftea in northern Sweden.
-It could house up to four or five people with EHS at a time.
+It could house up to five people with EHS at a time.
 A typical stay lasted two weeks.

 Gathering support